szelongq/tp/docs/team/boonhaii.md

 * **New Feature**: Implemented `import` feature. ([#71](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/71), [#82](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/82), [#97](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/97))
     * What it does: Parses through csv files and import the data into HeRon, and indicates the error locations if issues are present in the file (e.g. Wrong formatting, Invalid/Duplicate/Missing Data).
     * Justification: To start out using HeRon, users have to individually add in employees.
 While HeRon is optimised for CLI users, it still takes a significant amount of time to input all the data.
 In most organizations not using HR applications, personnel information are commonly stored in Excel, which can be exported into a csv file.
 The produced csv file can be easily imported into HeRon, reducing the effort required to transition into HeRon.
+    * Highlights: The implementation was challenging as there was a need to learn and understand a new library.
+Two of the main challenges were:
+      1. To specify the exact places were an error has been found to make importing more user-friendly.
+      2. To cater for the validity checks brought about by the updated `add` feature, where duplicate names, emails and phone numbers were not allowed.

-* **Enhancements to existing features**:
+* **Enhancements to existing features**: Update `add` feature. ([#41](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/41), [#52](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/52), [#63](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/63), [#186](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/186))
-  * Update `add` feature to cater to new fields for HeRon, including Role, LeaveBalance, HourlySalary and HoursWorked, and check for similar names, or duplicate phone numbers and emails.
-Added new test cases accordingly ([#41](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/41), [#52](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/52), [#63](https://github.com/AY2122S1-CS2103T-F11-3/tp/pull/63))
+  * `add` now required new fields, including Role, LeaveBalance, HourlySalary and HoursWorked, properties of an employee.
+  * `add` checks for similar names, or duplicate phone numbers and emails.
+This is to mimic real world context where employees are unlikely to have the same full name, phone numbers or emails.
+  * `add` now processes the names of employees being added, removing additional whitespace typos and making it title case.

 * **Documentation**:
   * User Guide: